dannweeeee/metacord/README.md

 ## Overview

-Metacord is an Instant Messaging and VoIP Discord Clone built with Next.js 13, React, Socket.io, Prisma, TailwindCSS and MySQL.
+Metacord is an Instant Messaging and VoIP Discord Clone built with Next.js 13, React, Socket.io, Prisma, TailwindCSS and MySQL. <br>
-Powered by an extensive tech stack including React, Socket.io, Prisma, TailwindCSS and MySQL. <br>
 <br>
 **Visit the Deployed Railway Website at:** https://metacord.up.railway.app/